MatrixAINetworkMan/MatrixAIPOC_GO/README.md

 4. Package the globallist into block and broadcast both the block and the globallist following successful mining; local globallist will be updated after the block info is synchronized

+##### PROGRESS UPDATE

+2018.6.27:

+- Finalized the plan of block generation and transaction validation

+- TCP/UDP related modules as well as interfaces in dev

+- Miner module in coding